trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 **contract:** Contract, The IBApi.Contract object you are working with.

-**endDateTime:** String, The request’s end date and time.
-This should be formatted as  “YYYYMMDD HH:mm:ss TMZ” or an empty string indicates current present  moment).
+**endDateTime:** String, The requestÃ¢â‚¬â„¢s end date and time.
+This should be formatted as  Ã¢â‚¬Å“YYYYMMDD HH:mm:ss TMZÃ¢â‚¬Â or an empty string indicates current present  moment).
  Please be aware that endDateTime must be left as an empty string when requesting continuous futures contracts.

-**[durationStr:](https://www.interactivebrokers.com/campus/ibkr-api-page/trader-workstation-api/#hist-duration)** String, The amount of time (or Valid Duration String units) to go back from the request’s given end date and time.
+**[durationStr:](https://www.interactivebrokers.com/campus/ibkr-api-page/trader-workstation-api/#hist-duration)** String, The amount of time (or Valid Duration String units) to go back from the requestÃ¢â‚¬â„¢s given end date and time.

-**[barSizeSetting:](https://www.interactivebrokers.com/campus/ibkr-api-page/trader-workstation-api/#hist-bar-size)** String, The data’s granularity or Valid Bar Sizes
+**[barSizeSetting:](https://www.interactivebrokers.com/campus/ibkr-api-page/trader-workstation-api/#hist-bar-size)** String, The dataÃ¢â‚¬â„¢s granularity or Valid Bar Sizes

 **[whatToShow:](https://www.interactivebrokers.com/campus/ibkr-api-page/trader-workstation-api/#historical-whattoshow)** String, The type of data to retrieve.
 See Historical Data Types

 **useRTH:** bool, Whether (1) or not (0) to retrieve data generated only within Regular Trading Hours (RTH)

-**[formatDate:](https://www.interactivebrokers.com/campus/ibkr-api-page/trader-workstation-api/#hist-format-date)** bool, The format in which the incoming bars’ date should be presented.
+**[formatDate:](https://www.interactivebrokers.com/campus/ibkr-api-page/trader-workstation-api/#hist-format-date)** bool, The format in which the incoming barsÃ¢â‚¬â„¢ date should be presented.
 Note that for day bars, only yyyyMMdd format is available.

 **[keepUpToDate:](https://www.interactivebrokers.com/campus/ibkr-api-page/trader-workstation-api/#hist-keepUp-date)** bool, Whether a subscription is made to return updates of unfinished  real time bars as they are available (True), or all data is returned on a one-time basis (False).
 If *True*, and endDateTime cannot be specified.
  Supported whatToShow values: Trades, Midpoint, Bid, Ask.